2026 State-by-State Legal Guide for Scattering Ashes (All 50 States)

 Shenandoah National Park (NPS Shenandoah)

-Chesapeake Bay (3 nautical miles offshore required for legal ocean scattering)
+Chesapeake Bay (3 nautical miles offshore for ocean scattering)

 Permissions: